EA4BFK/IberRadio-Presentations-2016_2024/README.md

 # Iberradio Presentations

-Here you will find the presentations I made in Iberradio Ham Fair on different years, related with different topics on Rf Measurement, Antennas and Satellites.
+Here you will find the presentations I made in Iberradio Ham Fair on different years, related with different topics on RF Measurement, Antennas and Satellites.

 All presentations are in Spanish